instructure/webpack-encapsulation-plugin/README.md

-# Webpack Encapsulation Plugin
+# Webpack ESMAC Plugin

-An implementation of [esmac] for Webpack to control access between modules and enforce file-layer encapsulation.
+An implementation of [esmac] for Webpack to control access between modules.
 See that project for more details.

 ## Usage